concisys-dev0/bom_quoter/docs/WIKI.md

 The project folder hierarchy is as follows:

--`data`: contains corresponding JSON files to store API credentials and results -`dist`: contains any scripts that are under development or testing and not yet released -`templates`: contains blank BOM templates for ease of access; also includes BOM samples folder (samples) for testing and comparison
+- `data`: contains corresponding JSON files to store API credentials and results
+- `dist`: contains any scripts that are under development or testing and not yet released
+- `templates`: contains blank BOM templates for ease of access; also includes BOM samples folder (samples) for testing and comparison
--`utils`: library containing API and scraping operations -`environmental.yml`: for Anaconda virtual environment -`main.py`: Main CLI program
+- `utils`: library containing API and scraping operations
+- `environmental.yml`: for Anaconda virtual environment
+- `main.py`: Main CLI program
--`requirements.txt`: required libraries to be set up via pip if desired -`setup.py`: setup script to initiate `utils` library
+- `requirements.txt`: required libraries to be set up via pip if desired
+- `setup.py`: setup script to initiate `utils` library

 ## Python Libraries